TomerFi/alexa_skill_ask_my_pc/README.md

 Now, in the same manner when we've installed the JDK and Maven, get yourself to the system enviorment variables screen.<br/>
 In the "System variables" section we're going to add the following variable:<br/>
 Variable name: *CATALINA_HOME*
-Variable value: the folder you've extracted from the zip file, in my case its *E:\dev_tools\apache-tomcat-9.0.0.M20*<br/>
+Variable value: the folder you've extracted from the zip file, in my case its *E:\apache-tomcat-9.0.0.M20*<br/>
 We'll get back to configuring Tomcat later.

 ### Configuring
 #### Setting a static ip for our computer
-This part you're going to have to on your own, because I can tell you how to it if you use a TP-Ling AC1750 router, which is what i use.<br/>
+This part you're going to have to on your own, because I can tell you how to do it if you use a TP-Ling AC1750 router, which is what I'm using.<br/>
-But if you use a diffrent router, well, you're going to have to do this part on your own.<br/>
+But if you use a diffrent router, well... you're going to have to do this part on your own.<br/>
 But don't worry, I'll give you the guidlines.<br/>
 First of all, open up a Command Prompt windows and type *ipconfig /all*, identify your ethernet adapter and take note of the following:<br/>
 Physical Address - is the mac address you're going to assign the static ip to on your router.<br/>
 IPv4 Address - is the ip you're going to assign to the mac address on your router.<br/>
 Default Gateway - is the ip address of your router, from your router's gui you will configure the static ip.<br/>
+Now, open your favorite web browser and type the ip address of your router, which is the default gateway address we noted earlier.</br>
+Type your user name and password if asked.
+If you don't know the user name and password, check under your router for a sticker indicating the default ones, if you can't find it, you'll have to dig in google for your router's manufacture name and model, you'll probably find it listed somewhere.
+Once you're inside, it's highly recommended changing the password to something more private then default one.</br>
+Now, look for anything related to Address Reservation or Static IP and create a record with your computer's mac address and the ip address you wrote down earlier.</br>
+Depending on the router, you might be asked to reboot it.
+Go ahead and reboot it and your computer will receive a static ip address once you're done.</br>
+Please note, this ip address is in your lan only, it means nothing outside of your home.

+#### Forwarding port 443 towards your static ip

 ### Example settings of the skill
 #### Example 1: Alexa ask computer to start excel